 Use the power of storytelling and the STAR method (Situation, Task, Action, Result) to answer interview questions.
 When you are providing specific examples during your answers, always provide context for your interviewer, focus on what you did, and highlight the outcome or results of what happened.

-Follow up after the interview with a thank-you note either via email or a handwritten note.
+Follow up after the interview with a thank-you note either via email and/or a handwritten note.
 Be clear and concise as you reiterate why you are the best candidate for the position and why you want to work for that organization.
 Always thank the interviewers for their time.